 Mr. Larry Cleek

-Larry is the head pastor of Covenant Love Community Church as well as the 7/8 homeroom teacher.
-He currently teaches Bible, U.S. history, life and physical science, and health.
-As a teacher with over 25 years of experience at all age levels, he enjoys the freedom to teach from a Biblical worldview and to share the life of God in every subject area.
+Larry is the 7/8 homeroom teacher as well as the head pastor of Covenant Love Community Church.
+He currently teaches Bible, Life and Physical science, and Health.
+As a teacher with over 30 years of experience at all age levels, he enjoys the freedom to teach from a Biblical worldview and to share the life of God in every subject area.
 Larry received his B.S. from Creighton College in Memphis, TN prior to attending Westminster Theological Seminary in Philadelphia, PA.
-Larry and his wife have four adult children, all graduates of CLCS, and one granddaughter.
-In his spare time Larry enjoys calligraphy, reading, woodworking, and camping.
+Larry and his wife have four adult children, who graduated from CLCS, and many grandchildren.
+In his spare time Larry enjoys calligraphy, reading, woodworking, camping and gardening.